rxhanson/Rectangle/TerminalCommands.md

 defaults write com.knollsoft.Rectangle topLeftNinth -dict-add keyCode -float 18 modifierFlags -float 917504
 ```

+### Add additional "thirds" sizing commands

+These commands for resizing to non-standard screen thirds are not available in the UI but can be configured via CLI.

+The key codes are:

+* topLeftThird
+* topRightThird
+* bottomLeftThird
+* bottomRightThird

 ## Modify the "footprint" displayed for drag to snap area

 Adjust the alpha (transparency).
 Default is 0.3.